Cod, Atlantic Cod

 Cod is overall the most important commercial species in the Baltic Sea.
 The abundance and distribution of cod has varied considerably over time due to biological as well as anthropogenic causes.
 Two populations are present in the area: eastern and western Baltic cod.
 These cod stocks have different morphometric characters and population genetics.
 They overlap in the area near Bornholm Island.
 The eastern cod occurs in the central, eastern and northern part of the Baltic but not in significant numbers north of the Aalands Islands.
 The western cod inhabits the areas west of Bornholm island including the Danish Straits.
 The eastern population is the largest (90% eastern : 10% western population), but some fluctuations in the relative proportions of the cod stocks occur due to differences and changes in exploitation level and recruitment.

-Total catch of cod in this area in 2016 was 8705t (12 kt in 2015; 17.5 k in 2013) where 6233 are commercial landings, 156t (2.3 kt in 2013) discards (2%), and 2316t recreational catch.
-The main portion of cod is taken by active gears (61%) such as trawl and Seine nets, but also by passive gears (39%) e.g. gillnet and longline.
+The main portion of cod is taken by active gears such as trawl and Seine nets, but also by passive gears e.g. gillnet and longline.
 There is potential damage to seabed by trawling.
 Trawling also associated with discarding of unwanted fish i.e. undersized and/or non-quota and/or over-quota species.
 Bycatch consists mainly of flatfish, with flounders being the most abundant.
-The minimum landing size for cod in EU waters is 35 cm and 38 cm in the Baltic.
+The minimum landing size for cod in EU waters and in the Baltic is 35cms.
 The approximate size at which 50% of females first spawn is however 60 to 70 cm.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Basa, Tra, Catfish or Vietnamese River Cobbler